Psoriatic arthritis treatment

 • Physical and occupational therapies

 There are treatments that address only skin symptoms, some that treat just arthritis symptoms, and some that address both.
-The type of treatment your PsA specialist recommends will depend on several factors, including the severity of your PsA.
+The type of treatment your doctor recommends will depend on several factors, including the severity of your PsA.

 Treatment for psoriatic arthritis may include: